connet-dev/connet/README.md

 clients-tokens = ["client-token-1", "client-token-n"] # set of recognized client tokens
 # one of client-tokens-file or client-tokens is required

-relays-tokens = ["relay-token-1", "relay-token-n"] # set of recognized relay tokens relays-tokens-file = "path/to/relay/token" # a file that contains a list of relay tokens, one token per line
+relays-tokens-file = "path/to/relay/token" # a file that contains a list of relay tokens, one token per line relays-tokens = ["relay-token-1", "relay-token-n"] # set of recognized relay tokens
 # one of relay-tokens or relay-tokens-file is required if connecting relays

-status-addr = "127.0.0.1:19180" # at what address the control server listens for status connections, disabled unless set store-dir = "path/to/control-store" # where does this control server persist runtime information, defaults to a /tmp subdirectory
+status-addr = "127.0.0.1:19180" # address to listen for incoming status connections (TCP/HTTP, [host]:port) (disabled by default)
+store-dir = "path/to/control-store" # where does this control server persist runtime information, defaults to a /tmp subdirectory

-[[control.clients-ingress]] # defines how client connections will be accepted, can add mulitple addr = ":19190" # the address at which the control server will listen for client connections, defaults to :19190 cert-file = "path/to/cert.pem" # the clients server certificate file, in pem format key-file = "path/to/key.pem" # the clients server certificate private key file
+[[control.clients-ingress]] # defines how client connections will be accepted, can add mulitple ingresses addr = ":19190" # the address at which the control server will listen for client connections, defaults to :19190 cert-file = "path/to/cert.pem" # the clients server certificate file, in pem format key-file = "path/to/key.pem" # the clients server certificate private key file